MucksW/PID-Reroll-Calculator/README.md

 # PID-Reroll-Calculator
-Tool to calculate the amount of PID rerolls for Generation 3 wild encounters
+Tool that calculates the amount of PID rerolls for Generation 3 wild encounters